 People often assume that life insurance is expensive but it can be low cost and there are ways you can make it even cheaper.
-In this article we provide tips on how to bring down the cost of your monthly life insurance premiums, including how you to guarantee you are buying the right life insurance policy for you as well as how to get £100 cashback.
+In this article we provide tips on how to bring down the cost of your monthly life insurance premiums, including how you to guarantee you are buying the right life insurance policy for you as well as how to get up to £100 cashback.
 Read on to find out more.